Application Operations¶

 d.start_activity(**activity)

-If you want to launch an Activity in a multi-user application, the following code will replay the Activity to the multi-user app.
+If you want to launch an activity in a multi‑profile app, the following call will replay the Activity into the user 999 profile:

 d.start_activity(**activity, user=999)

-Here are some examples for your reference.
-The following call will dial the customer service number 10000.
+Some examples for reference: the following call will dial the 10000 customer service number.

 d.start_activity(action="android.intent.action.CALL", data="tel:10000")

-The following call will start the Settings app for you, which is almost equivalent to directly launching the application.
+The following call will launch the Settings app, which is essentially equivalent to starting the app directly.

 d.start_activity(action="android.intent.action.MAIN", category="android.intent.category.LAUNCHER", component="com.android.settings/.Settings")